-A Will is a legal document that allows you to decide who gets your property when you pass away.
+A Last Will and Testament, or simply a “Will”, is a legal document that allows you to decide who gets your property when you pass away.
 In order for a Will to be valid in North Carolina, in general it must be signed by the person making the Will in the presence of two witnesses, and it must be notarized.
 For a detailed list of requirements, see Chapter 31 of the NC Gen. Statute.
 If you die without a valid Will, then your property will be distributed to your heirs under North Carolina’s Intestate Succession laws.

 How is a Will created?

 You should always seek the assistance of an attorney when creating a will.
 If the proper requirements are not met during the execution of your Will, it mightbe deemed invalid by the Court, making it essentially useless.
 If invalid, your property will be given away according to the law of Instate Succession.
 A properly executed Will must meet all of North Carolina’s formal requirements.

 You should review your Will every few years to see if it needs to be changed.
 There are many reasons why someone would want to change their Will.
 These include:

 - Changing your mind about who should inherit your property

 - Marriage, death, birth, divorce or separation affecting you or someone named in your Will

 - Moving to North Carolina from out of state

 - The named executor is now unable or unwilling to serve